-- 1. "Responsible employees" are those employees who are designated as "officials with authority to take corrective action".
-Employees who hold a title of "Dean", "Vice President of Enrollment Management and Student Services", or "Chancellor" are considered responsible employees under this policy and must report. - 2.
-Conduct prohibited by this policy to the Title IX Coordinator or Deputy.
-All other employees who do not hold a title of "Dean", "Vice President of Enrollment Management and Student Services", or "Chancellor" and who are not the Title IX Coordinator Deputy may report conduct prohibited by this policy but are not required to do so unless requested by the reporter.
-These employees are encouraged to respect the wishes of the reporter and to always provide them with information on their reporting options. - 3.
-Before a person reveals information that he/she may wish to keep confidential, a responsible employee should make every effort to ensure the person understands: - a.
-The employee's obligation to report the names of the accused individual and person involved in the accused sexual violence as well as relevant facts regarding the accused incident (including the date, time and location) to the Title IX Coordinator or other appropriate school official. - b.
-The person's option to request that the school maintain his or her confidentiality, which the school (e.g., Title IX Coordinator) will consider, and - c.
-The person's ability to share the information confidentially with counseling, advocacy, mental health, or sexual assault-related services. - d.
-Responsible employees are required to report all information, including the survivor/victim's name and incident details, to the Title IX Coordinator.
+"Responsible employees" are those employees who are designated as "officials with authority to take corrective action".
+Employees who hold a title of "Dean", "Vice Chancellor of Academic Affairs", or "Chancellor" are considered responsible employees under this policy and must report conduct prohibited by this policy to the Title IX Coordinator or Deputy.
+All other employees who do not hold a title of "Dean", "Vice Chancellor of Academic Affairs", or "Chancellor" and who are not the Title IX Coordinator or Deputy may report conduct prohibited by this policy but are not required to do so unless requested by the reporter.
+These employees are encouraged to respect thewishes of the reporter and to always provide them with information on their reporting options.

+Before a person reveals information that he/she may wish to keep confidential, a responsible employee should make every effort to ensure the person understands:

+• The employee's obligation to report the names of the accused individual and personinvolved in the accused sexual violence as well as relevant facts regarding the accusedincident (including the date, time and location) to the Title IX Coordinator or other appropriate school official

+- The person's option to request that the school maintain his or her confidentiality, which the school (e.g., Title IX Coordinator) will consider, and - The person's ability to share the information confidentially with counseling, advocacy, mental health, or sexual-assault-related services.

+Responsible employees are required to report all information, including the survivor/victim's name and incident details, to the Title IX Coordinator or Deputy.